fal-ai/dbt-fal/README.md

 # 🌅 Sunset Announcement

 As of April 2024, **dbt-fal** has been officially sunsetted.
 This strategic pivot allows our team to focus on creating [the world's first generative media platform for developers](https://fal.ai) — a venture we believe in passionately.
 This decision was made after careful consideration, and we want to extend our sincerest gratitude to all our users and contributors who have been part of this journey.
-While it's always tough to say goodbye, we're proud of what we've accomplished together.
+Together, we've achieved remarkable things, and we look forward to continuing this journey of innovation with you.

 ## ❗ What Does This Mean?